 This project pursue the following key objectives:

-• Improvement of training quality and relevance implementing video technology linked to ECVET oriented learning outcomes in process industries, exemplified by the chemical and pharmaceutical sectors.
+- Improving the training quality and relevance by using video technology linked to ECVET-oriented learning outcomes in process industries, exemplified by the chemical and pharmaceutical sectors.

 This project has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.